OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 #### Build Docker Image

 Run the following command in the root directory of your project to build the Docker images.
-Replace `your_app_name` with suitable value as an argument:
+Replace `your_app_name` with a suitable value as an argument:

 ```shell
 docker build --build-arg APP_NAME=your_app_name -t ng-docker-app:v1.0.0 -f ./Dockerfile .